WWF War Zone: Reception

 Johnny Ballgame of GamePro said that the PlayStation version was "not only the best wrestling game on the PlayStation, it's one of the most fun fighting games[,] period.
 As D-Generation X might say, 'Two words: Buy it!'"
 (Note: GamePro gave the PlayStation version three 5/5 scores for graphics, sound, and fun factor, and 4.5/5 for control.)
 However, Scary Larry said that the Nintendo 64 version "provides the thrills and spills of an all-out street fight, but with much better scripting."
 (Note: GamePro gave the Nintendo 64 version two 4.5/5 scores for graphics and fun factor, 5/5 for sound, and 4/5 for control.)
 Next Generation said that the former console version was "largely idiotic fun and especially great in multiplayer mode (up to four with a multitap).
 But it's the huge wealth of options and detail (including interactive player biographies) that makes the game shine and ultimately a great purchase... if you like professional wrestling."

 The PlayStation and Nintendo 64 versions were both finalists by the Academy of Interactive Arts & Sciences for "Console Fighting Game of the Year" during the 2nd Annual Interactive Achievement Awards, which ultimately went to WCW/nWo Revenge.
 The game was also nominated for Best Nintendo 64 Game at the 1998 CNET Gamecenter Awards, which went to The Legend of Zelda: Ocarina of Time.

 The game gained favor with gamers and was a popular rental title in the U.S. for months after its release.
 The game was also a bestseller in the UK.
+According to the NPD Group, it was the eighth best-selling video game of 1998 by unit sales.
 War Zone sold more than 1 million copies within a year of its release.
 By 2004, it was reported that the PlayStation version specifically sold over 2.2 million copies.